Tool Documentation:

 name or idx of interface (def: first non-loopback),

-or for remote capturing, use one of these formats:
+or for remote capturing, use this format:

 TCP@<host>:<port>